 - Bone marrow donation: Up to five days per year

 - Organ donation: Up to 30 days per year

 If an employee is either a member of the military reserve or a member of state military forces, then they are entitled to up to 15 days paid absence for ordered duty or training purposes.
 The employee will not experience any loss of stature or benefits for this leave of absence and will be considered as being away on furlough during this period.

 If you are currently dealing with a situation where an employee is request FMLA leave, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.